randa-mu/bls-solidity/README.md

 This repository contains Solidity libraries for verifying BLS and threshold BLS signatures.
 It supports the BN254 curve, as well as the BLS12-381 curve provided the EIP-2537 precompiles are available.
 Point compression is also supported on BLS12-381 G1.
+The serialization formats match those used by drand and dcipher.

 ## Structure